AndreP-git/CosmosAnalyzer/README.md

 ![alt text](https://github.com/AndreP-git/CosmosAnalyzer/blob/master/diagram.png?raw=true)

-More details regarding technical details and results can be found in the pdf report.
+More info regarding technical details and results can be found in the pdf report.